 - Your water will taste better, meaning you’ll drink more and thus stay well hydrated.

-- Your water will be healthier for you, because contaminants like protozoan parasites and heavy metals like lead and mercury will be removed.
+- Your water will be healthier because contaminants like protozoan parasites and heavy metals like lead and mercury will be removed.

 - Household efficiency – a quality water filter will filter over a thousand gallons before it needs replacing.

-- Cost Saving – bottled water can be very expensive and is unnecessary if you have a home filter.
+- Savings – bottled water can be very expensive and unnecessary if you have a home filter.

 - Eco–friendly – plastic water bottles and packaging make up a huge share of waste in landfills.
-Cut down on your household waste by using a glass or reusable travel bottle instead.
+Cut down on your household’s waste by using a glass or reusable travel bottle instead.

-- Most filters produce ice as well as dispensing water – no more warm drinks served at your parties!
+- Most filters produce ice and dispense water – no more warm drinks served at your parties!

 Pro tip: The water line will connect to the closest cold water source, so if the pipe goes to your closest tap, you’ve got the right pipe.

 - Unplug the refrigerator and turn the water valve off.
-Usually it’s on the wall behind the fridge.
-If it’s not there, shut off your main water supply valve – this may be in your basement.
+Usually, the valve is on the wall behind the fridge.
+If not, shut off your main water supply valve, likely located in your basement.

 - Use the screwdriver to unscrew the water line and leave the dispenser line attached to the door nozzle.

 - Take out the reservoir (often found behind the crisper) and empty the water out.
-Clean it out with 1 cup of vinegar per gallon of water.
-Flush water through the reservoir several times and then reconnect the tubes by pushing them together until they lock.
+Clean the reservoir with 1 cup of vinegar per gallon of water.
+Flush water through the reservoir several times and then reconnect the tubes by pushing them together until they lock into place.

-- Take 3 cups of vinegar and pour this into the ice maker and dispenser lines using the funnel.
+- Take 3 cups of vinegar and pour them into the ice maker and dispenser lines using the funnel.
 Let the vinegar sit in the lines for 10 minutes.
-Clamp the open ends of the lines so that it doesn’t leak out.
+Clamp the open ends of the lines so that the vinegar doesn’t leak out.

-- 2 part step – first, drain the ice maker line with clean water and then re – attach it.
-Next, run the vinegar from the water line all the way through the water dispenser and into a bucket.
+- Run the vinegar from the water line through the dispenser and into a bucket.

 - Flush both lines with clean water to remove contaminants and vinegar.

 - Take the ice maker bin and wash it in warm vinegar water.
-Rinse and dry, then return it to the refrigerator.
+Rinse and dry, then return the bin to the refrigerator.

-- Hook the water line back up to the ice maker and be sure to dispose of the first batch of ice made.
+- Hook the water line back up to the ice maker, and ensure to dispose of the first batch of ice made.

-For your optimal health and simply to preserve the working and looks of your refrigerator, it should be cleaned monthly.
-Follow these steps for easy cleaning!
+For your optimal health and to preserve the working looks of your refrigerator, it should be cleaned monthly.
+Follow the steps above for easy cleaning!

-Pro – tip: Schedule your fridge clean for when the fridge is emptiest, you’ll have fewer items to remove and replace!
+Pro – tip: Schedule your fridge cleaning sessions for when the fridge is emptiest; you’ll have fewer items to remove and replace!

 Cleaning A Fridge – A General Scrubdown

-If you’ve still got your sleeves rolled up and want to give the rest of the fridge a clean, we’ve got you covered too.
+If you’ve still got your sleeves rolled up and want to clean the rest of the fridge, I got you covered.

-Here’s some general fridge cleaning tips to make it good as new.
+Here are some general fridge-cleaning tips to make yours as good as new.

-♦ First, unplug your refrigerator.
+♦ Unplug your refrigerator.
 Place any items that will get in the way of your cleaning into a cooler with ice.

 ♦ Clean the interior with a soft sponge and detergent.
 Use a soft clean cloth/sponge and mild detergent to clean.
-Do not use abrasive or textured cleaning agents and avoid using cleaning tools like steel wool – it will damage the finish of your appliance.
+Do not use abrasive or textured cleaning agents, and avoid using cleaning tools like steel wool – as they’ll damage your appliance’s finish.

-♦ Take off the base grille to find the drip pan under the fridge.
-If it’s full of water, mop it up with paper towels, then pull it out and wash with warm soapy water.
-If your drip pan’s fixed in place, wrap an absorbent cloth around the head of a long handled brush soaked in soapy water and clean it that way.
+♦ Remove the base grille to find the drip pan under the fridge.
+If the drip pan’s full of water, mop it up with paper towels, then pull it out and wash it with warm soapy water.
+If your drip pan’s fixed in place, wrap an absorbent cloth around the head of a long-handled brush soaked in soapy water and clean.

 ♦ Remove detachable parts like shelves and bins.
-Allow these to warm up to room temperature BEFORE you clean them – if they are directly exposed to warm water they may get thermal shock, and crack or break.
+Allow the parts to warm up to room temperature BEFORE you clean them – if they are directly exposed to warm water, they may get thermal shock and crack or break.

 ♦ Fridge exterior – wipe the doors down with a cloth moistened with mild soap and water.
-Pay special attention to the areas around the door handles, they’re often full of finger smudges!
+Please pay special attention to the areas around the door handles, as they’re often full of finger smudges!